Wouter-IT/boom-boats/TESTING.md

 ### Main game screen

-- [x] All visuals displaying as intended, including the username stred in the user's data above the player board.
+- [x] All visuals displaying as intended, including the username stored in the user's data above the player board.
 - [x] All visuals update as intended after processing player & computer strike targets.
 - [x] Correctly displays and updates the informative UI elements for scoring, turn count, and player/computer ships that are intact.
 - [x] Instructions visible on screen and error handeling for invalid inputs work correctly.